 Posted on 13th of December, 2013 by Lévana

 Eggplant lovers, you’ll be happy!
-We all know babaghanoush is a huge favorite, with Sephardi expats and beyond (we Moroccans eat semi-industrial amounts of eggplant!), but somehow not all are created equal.
+We all know Babaghanoush is a huge favorite, with Sephardi expats and beyond (we Moroccans eat semi-industrial amounts of eggplant!), but somehow not all babaghanoush recipes are created equal.
 I suspect the reason is that the roasting on an open flame is a wonderful idea, but the mess it often makes on the stovetop, followed by the messy peeling, can be a real deterrent.
-I have found a clean and streamlined way to obtain that roasted and dry flavor that is so prized in babaghanoush: I peel it first, then roast it in a high temperature oven until it is dark and thoroughly dry; dry is key, meaning, don’t just drain the extra moisture or you might lose the concentrated smoky flavor, but rather, roast the eggplant until no moisture remains, to seal in all the smoky flavor.
+I have found a clean and streamlined way to obtain that roasted and smoked flavor that is so prized in Babaghanoush: I peel it first, then roast it in a high temperature oven until it is dark and thoroughly dry; dry is key, meaning, don’t just drain the extra moisture or you might lose the concentrated smoky flavor, but rather, roast the eggplant until no moisture remains, to seal in all the smoky flavor.

 2 large eggplant (about 2 1/2 pounds total), peeled and halved lengthwise